Kenzie-Nice/Kenzie_Nice.github.io/README.md

     </ul>

     Making a cup too strong is technically a choice, but only some enjoy overly flavorful coffee.
 So it's important to use your preferred coffee-to-water ratio regularly and get the hang of a set amount to make a good taste and caffeine.
-But as mentioned, it's entirely up to you, if you enjoy a coffee so strong that you cringe, by all means!
+But as mentioned, it's entirely up to you; if you enjoy a coffee so strong that you cringe, by all means!
   </p>

   <h4>